denis143241/DigosSchool-backend/README.md

-adding on root durectory folder 'config' and then create there file db.js
+add on root durectory folder 'config' and then create there file db.js

 db.js includes:
     module.exports = {